IgorMundstein/WinMemoryCleaner/README.md

 If you are a native speaker of any language other than English, you can contribute by translating the file: [English.json](/src/Resources/Localization/English.json)

-You can test any translation by creating a file alongside the executable.
+💡 You can test any translation by creating a file alongside the executable
-1. Visit [https://ss64.com/locale.html](https://ss64.com/locale.html) to get the locale description of the language.
+1. Visit [https://ss64.com/locale.html](https://ss64.com/locale.html) to get the **locale description** of the language
-2. Save it as {locale-description}.json
+2. Save it as **{locale-description}.json** using **UTF-8** as character encoding
 3. Launch the application.
-If successful, the new language and changes will be available.
+If successful, the new language and changes will be visible
 4. Either submit a pull request or upload the file to the [translation discussion](https://github.com/IgorMundstein/WinMemoryCleaner/discussions/14)

+💡 If you are .NET developer

+1. You can add the new file to the Resources\Localization folder
+2. Change the file build action property to Embedded Resource
+3. Rebuild and run the WinMemoryCleaner project

 ❤️ Contributors